Can AI-Generated Works Be Copyrighted?

 Can I copyright something I made with AI assistance?

 Yes, if your human creative contribution is sufficiently substantial.
-The Copyright Office distinguishes between AI-generated works (no protection) and AI-assisted works (protectable if the human exercised meaningful creative control over the expressive elements).
+The U.S. Copyright Office distinguishes between AI-generated works (no protection) and AI-assisted works (protectable if the human exercised meaningful creative control over the expressive elements).
 Simply entering prompts is not enough—you must edit, arrange, select, or substantially modify the output.

 Do I have to tell the Copyright Office I used AI?